 This course covers the fundamental operating theory of boiling water reactors used by electric utilities.
-Topics include nuclear fission, radioactivity, radiation, reactivity effects from control rods, fission products, and burnable poisons during reactor steady-state and transient operations.
+Topics include nuclear fission, radioactivity, radiation, reactivity effects from control rods, fission products, and the burnable poisons created during reactor steady-state and transient operations.
 Upon completion, students should be able to demonstrate a working knowledge of the neutron life cycle, reactor kinetics, reactivity coefficients, and the effects from xenon.

-NUC 130 Applied NDE-Nuclear2002Prerequisites:Proficiency in reading (minimum ASSET 41
+NUC 130 Applied NDE-Nuclear 1 2 0 2

-or CPT 80 on Reading OR a grade of "C" or
+Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on Reading and MAT

-better in ENG 095 RED 090)Correquisites:None
+121 or MAT 171